 A friend once likened motherhood to backpacking around India: “as long as you accept that fact that most of the time nothing is going to go to plan you’ll be right”.
 If you’re someone that fancies a plan or a schedule, new motherhood can be a rude shock.
-That’s where mindfulness, the practice of coming into the present moment and meeting it with acceptance and compassion, is a great support.
+That’s where mindfulness, the practice of coming into the present moment and meeting it with acceptance and compassion, is great support for motherhood.
 When things aren’t going the way you’d like and you feel frustration or impatience building, mindfulness can bring you back into your body, and help you release the physical tension to regain your cool.

-Developing greater self compassion
+Developing greater self-compassion

 A fundamental aspect of practising mindfulness is to meet your moment to moment experience with kindness and compassion.
-When dealing with the many challenges that come with motherhood, self compassion is a powerful antidote to any feelings of inadequacy that can arise.
-Rather than being bullied by your inner self critic, practise being your own best friend.
+When dealing with the many challenges that come with motherhood, self-compassion is a powerful antidote to any feelings of inadequacy that can arise.
+Rather than being bullied by your inner self-critic, practise being your own best friend.
 The next time you feel like you’ve fallen short of how you’d like to be mothering, put your hand on your heart and silently whisper to yourself “this is tough but I’m doing the best I can and just like everyone else I’m not perfect”.

-Communicating more effectively in relationship
+Communicating more effectively in a relationship

 Having children puts stress on relationships and under stress communication can get seriously impaired.
 There are actually neurobiological reasons for this.
 The fight or flight response, driven by our amygdala, is a reflex response which gets activated when we sense a threat in our environment.
 This response evolved to protect us from danger.
 However, this warning system has not changed for about 100,000 years and nowadays rather than the threat of physical predators, we face psychological stressors, like arguments with our partners when we’re exhausted and still adjusting to the new reality of motherhood.
 When the stress response is triggered our higher brain functioning regions, including the prefrontal cortex, go offline.
-A key to better communicating under pressure, is developing the capacity of this part of the brain, which supports us to stay cool under pressure and communicate with greater calm and wisdom.
+A key to better communicating under pressure is developing the capacity of this part of the brain, which supports us to stay cool under pressure and communicate with greater calm and wisdom.